theoscarwerner/MessengerBarChartRace/README.md

 Go to facebook.com.
 Go to Settings -> Your Facebook Information -> Download your information.

 Choose JSON as the format, "All time" as the date range, and deselect all except messages.
+I also suggest choosing low media quality, unless you want a bunch of high res images and videos on your computer.

 When the download is ready, extract the data and place it in the root of the repository.

 ## Creating the Bar Chart Race